dask/governance/code-of-conduct.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Publishing spam or other advertising unrelated to Dask or that does not benefit the Dask community

 ## Our Responsibilities